nrlab-CRUK/INVAR2/docs/SettingUp.md

 __Tip__ This is the directory where you will run _nextflow_ from.
 In the Nextflow files, this directory is accessed by the built in variable "`launchDir`", e.g. `"${launchDir}/bam"`.

-### BAM Files

-For simplicity, copy the BAM files into a directory `bam` in the top level directory.
-If these files are already available on the file system, one could hard link them rather than copy them to save space.
-If they are on another area of the file system, they needn't be copied but their full path needs to be listed in the `to_run.csv` file discussed below.

-__Tip__ Be wary of using symbolic links: much of the INVAR2 pipeline runs inside Singularity and links that point outside the regular file structure may not be visible to the pipeline's tasks.
-This can cause errors that might surprise, as outside of Singularity those files will be accessible.

-### `to_run.csv`

-This file is a summary of the BAM files.
-It needs to list the pool, barcode and file name for each BAM that should be part of the analysis.
-Files can be removed from this list to exclude them from processing without having to remove them from the `bam` directory.

-The file must start with a header line that contains exactly the values (any order):

-    SAMPLE_ID
-    FILE_NAME

-The `SAMPLE_ID` column cross links to the same column in the layout file.
-If a sample id does not exist in the layout file, the pipeline will stop with an error.

-`FILE_NAME` gives the name of the BAM file for the sample.
-It can be a relative path to the top level directory (e.g. "`bam/sample1.bam`") or an absolute path.

 ### Configuration File

 The configuration file sets the parameters for the INVAR2 run.
 There are some parameters